monarch-initiative/monarch-ingest/docs/Sources/HPOA.md

 1. CURIE of [Evidence and Conclusion Ontology(https://bioportal.bioontology.org/ontologies/ECO)] term
 2. female -> PATO:0000383, male -> PATO:0000384 or None
 3. See 8.
 Frequency in https://hpo-annotation-qc.readthedocs.io/en/latest/annotationFormat.html#phenotype-hpoa-format

+### Disease to Modes of Inheritance

+Same as above, we input the  file - phenotype.hpoa: [A description of this file is found here](https://hpo-annotation-qc.readthedocs.io/en/latest/annotationFormat.html#phenotype-hpoa-format).

+Note that we're calling this the 'disease to modes of inheritance' file because - using the YAML file filter configuration for the ingest - we are only parsing rows with **Aspect == 'I' (inheritance)**, but ignoring all other Aspects.

+#### Biolink captured

+* biolink:Disease
+    * id
+    * has_attribute=["HP term"],  # some child term of "HP:0000005" term for 'Mode of Inheritance'
+    * provided_by=["infores:hpoa"]

 ### Gene to Phenotype (with Disease and HPO Frequency Context)